top of page

 • Protein bars (check ingredients)

-Supplements to Consider (Dietitian-Recommended)
+Supplements to Consider on a Vegan Diet

 These are commonly recommended and evidence-backed: